Column01/Discord-Moderation-Bot/README.md

 3. Rename the class: `ReloadCommand` to a different name e.g.`TestCommand`
 4. Edit the `self.cmd` variable to be the command you wish to use e.g. `test`
 5. Inside the `self.execute` method, add the code that will run the command!
 (Please see below for info that command executors can obtain for use!)
 6. Once you are done, save your file and use the `!reload` command to reload the command registry!
-You should be able to sue the new command!
+You should be able to use the new command!

 #### Available keyword arguments for command handlers